1. Camp Jabulani

-While this option is more rustic than others mentioned here (think bucket showers and no running water, although there are flush toilets), it's ideal for families who enjoy camping with the personalized service of a chef and attendants.
+While this option is more rustic than others mentioned here (think bucket showers and no running water, although there are flushing toilets), it's ideal for families with older children who enjoy camping with the personalized service of a chef and attendants.

 There is so much to do here beyond normal game drives, including visits to the Born Free Foundation Big Cat Rescue Center that houses lions and leopard that have been saved from circuses and zoos, and the Shamwari Wildlife Hospital that nurses wounded wild animals back to health before releasing them back into the wild.

 Riverdene Lodge features nine interconnecting air-conditioned rooms, satellite television, a lounge area, private balconies leading to the garden and BBQ area, and a swimming pool.
 An onsite children's coordinator is on hand to suggest activities custom-tailored for your family's unique interests.

 10. Zambezi Queen

 This is the only floating safari accommodation on this best-of list, so take note!
 Zambezi Queen is a purpose-built riverboat based at Namibia's Caprivi Strip on the Chobe River.
 What's especially unique about this safari experience is its proximity to a point where Zimbabwe, Zambia, Botswana and Namibia all meet.
 If your family is into collecting passport stamps, you can easily rack up four right here!